7 Tips to Make Moving Easier for Seniors

 6. Consider Passing Down Legacy Items Early

-If you have highly sentimental or valuable items that you plan to hand down to your children or grandchildren eventually, why not hand them down early?
-Moving is a challenging process for anyone, but it can make it even more difficult when you have plenty of valuables, such as heirloom jewelry or décor.
+If you have highly sentimental or valuable items you plan to hand down to your children or grandchildren, why not hand them down early?
+Moving is challenging for anyone, but it can make it even more difficult when you have plenty of valuables, such as heirloom jewelry or décor.

 7. Sell Unwanted Items Yourself

-If you’re not quite sure how to go about listing items on the internet, your children or grandchildren can probably help.
-Or, if you have a ton of stuff and would like to take a more hands-off approach, you can always hire a firm to set up an estate sale for you.
+If you’re unsure how to go about listing items online, your children or grandchildren can probably help.
+Or, if you have a ton of stuff and would like to take a more hands-off approach, you can always hire a firm to set up an estate sale.

 Funk’s Moving & Storage: Senior Moving Professional at Your Service